projectacrn/acrn-hypervisor/doc/user-guides/acrn-dm-parameters.rst

        default value.

    * - :kbd:`-B, --bootargs <bootargs>`
-     - Set the UOS kernel command line arguments.
+     - Set the User VM kernel command line arguments.
        The maximum length is 1023.
        The bootargs string will be passed to the kernel as its cmdline.